Table of Content

 2.2 The Reality Behind the Magic in the Iconic Motorcycle Jump Scene in Terminator 2

 It appears on the screen that the bike is flying over the divide in a single arc.
-As a matter of fact, it took 18-20 takes to achieve the ideal shot.
+In fact, it took 18-20 takes to achieve the ideal shot.
 Stone was scraped together with metal.
 The bike appeared strong and grimy.
 Peter Kent himself was going to give it a try, and Cameron believed in him and his ability.

 The leap also brought about certain problems.
-During one of the takes, Kent lost control of the bike and landed on a camera rig.
+During one take, Kent lost control of the bike and landed on a camera rig.
 Cameras flew and crew members scattered.
 However, that footage wasn’t used.
 It was the most discussed motorcycle stunt in the history of the films when it finally worked.

 3. What Happened to the Fat Boy Bike from Terminator 2?

 The original H-D Fat Boy used in many stunt scenes in the Terminator 2 movie sat for years.
-In 2018, the bike went to auction.
+In 2018, the bike was auctioned.
 Fans and collectors bid hard.
-Finally, the iconic Terminator 2 bike was sold at a price of $480,000.
+Finally, the iconic Terminator 2 bike sold for $480,000.
 This is true!
 Almost half a million dollars for a Fat Boy used in Arnold’s movie.
 This shows how significant this motorbike was to the fans worldwide.

-4. The Small Terminator 2 Dirt Bike Ridden By Jon Connor in the Movie
+4. The Small Terminator 2 Dirt Bike Ridden By John Connor in the Movie

 Where Arnold rode a huge Harley Fat Boy in Terminator 2: Judgement Day, young Hon Connor rode a Honda XR80 dirt bike.
 This was a light and fast off-road bike.
-It enabled the character of Edward Furlong to travel at high speed through the LA River and dodge through narrow places.
-In certain scenes, adult stunt doubles, who were taller and heavier, used the XR100.
+It enabled Edward Furlong's character to travel at high speed through the LA River and dodge through narrow places.
+In certain scenes, adult stunt doubles, who were taller and heavier, used the Honda XR100.

 4.1 The Chase Through the LA River in Terminator 2: Judgement Day